untilde/paketti-manual/README.md

 # Roadmap

-As of 17th of December, I've processed and filtered through all the 7361 `Ideas and Suggestions` threads (2002 to May 2024), and have picked 1736 of them for keeping.
+As of end of 2024, I've processed and filtered through all the 7361 `Ideas and Suggestions` threads (2002 to May 2024), and have picked 1736 of them for keeping.
 This chunk of PDFs can be divided into four different segments.

 1. Already in Paketti
 2. Can be added to Paketti